-Following parenteral administration, gentamicin can be detected in serum, lymph, tissues, sputum and in pleural, synovial and peritoneal fluids.
+Following parenteral administration, gentamicin can be detected in serum, lymph, tissues, sputum, and in pleural, synovial, and peritoneal fluids.
 Concentrations in renal cortex sometimes may be eight times higher than the usual serum levels.
 Concentrations in bile, in general, have been low and have suggested minimal biliary excretion.
 Gentamicin crosses the peritoneal as well as the placental membranes.
-Since aminoglycosides diffuse poorly into the subarachnoid space after parenteral administration, concentrations of gentamicin in cerebrospinal fluid are often low and dependent upon dose, rate of penetration and degree of meningeal inflammation.
-There is minimal penetration of gentamicin into ocular tissues following IM or IV administration.
+Since aminoglycosides diffuse poorly into the subarachnoid space after parenteral administration, concentrations of gentamicin in cerebrospinal fluid are often low and dependent upon dose, rate of penetration, and degree of meningeal inflammation.
+There is minimal penetra-tion of gentamicin into ocular tissues following intramuscular or intravenous administration.

-Microbiology Mechanism of Action
+Microbiology

-Gentamicin, an aminoglycoside, binds to the prokaryotic ribosome, inhibiting protein synthesis in susceptible bacteria.
-It is bactericidal in vitro against Gram-positive and Gram-negative bacteria noglycoside may be resistant to one or more other aminoglycosides.
-The following bacteria are usually resistant to the aminoglycosides, including gentami cin: most streptococcal species (including Streptococcus pneumoniae and the Group D streptococci). most enterococcal species (including Enterococcus faecalis, E. faecium, and E. durans), and anaerobic organisms, such as Bacteroides species and Clos-
+Mechanism of Action Gentamicin, an aminoglycoside, binds to the prokaryotic ribosome, inhibiting protein synthesis in susceptible bacteria.
+It is bactericidal in vitro against Gram-positive and Gram-negative bacteria.

+Mechanism of Resistance Bacterial resistance to gentamicin is generally developed slowly.
+Bacteria resistant to one aminoglycoside may be resistant to one or more other aminoglycosides.
+The following bacteria are usually resistant to the aminoglycosides, including gentamicin: most streptococcal species (including Streptococcus pneumoniae and the Group D strep tococci), most enterococcal species (including Enterococcus faecalis, E. faecium, and È. durans) and anaerobic organisms, such as Bacteroides herefore, in vitro susceptibility test results should not be reported.
+Interactions with Other Antimicrobials species and Clostridium species.